Reine Village in Lofoten Islands, Norway

 - A UK trailer may need to be registered before being towed in some European countries.
 Further information is available here.

-- A green card (proof of insurance) may be required for EU licence holders travelling to the UK and UK licence holders travelling to the EU depending on the outcome of negotiations between the EU and the UK.
-Should a green card be required, this can be obtained from insurance companies and one month’s notice is recommended to be given.
+- A green card (proof of insurance) is required for EU licence holders travelling to the UK and UK licence holders travelling to the EU.
+This can be obtained from insurance companies and one month’s notice is recommended to be given.
 If the vehicle is towing a trailer, an additional green card for the trailer may be required.

-- UK vehicles may need to display a GB sticker on the rear of the vehicle when travelling in the EU (excluding Ireland) unless number plate includes GB on its own or with UK flag.
+- UK vehicles will need to display a GB sticker on the rear of the vehicle when travelling in the EU (excluding Ireland) unless number plate includes GB on its own or with UK flag.
 GB with EU symbol is no longer valid.
 A GB sticker is required in all cases in Cyprus, Malta and Spain.

 - UK businesses trading in EU countries (although zero rated by UK HMRC) are still subject to VAT on EU travel and may need to register for VAT in each member state.
-They would then have to reclaim input VAT, and remit VAT on the price paid by the consumer.
+UK businesses would then have to reclaim input VAT, and remit VAT on the price paid by the consumer.
 This is currently unknown and further information will be provided.
-European Commission guidance on VAT (services) is available here.
+European Commission guidance on VAT (services) overall is available here.

 Disclaimer: While best efforts have been made to verify the accuracy of the information, the information displayed on this page should be used as guidance only.